 Why Buy Heritage Apple Trees?

 It's difficult to find most of our heritage apples for sale now.
 Sometimes that's because - well - they don't taste great.
 More often, though, it's because they store badly, or bruise when travelling, or look funny, or the trees don't yield enough.
 We don't cook as much so don't need different varieties of cookers.
-Because we don't eat traditional old apple varieties we're unfamiliar with them, and don't plant heritage apple trees as a result.
+There's an element of Catch 22 as well - because we don't eat traditional old apple varieties we're unfamiliar with them, and don't plant heritage apple trees as a result.

 We think that's a terrible shame, and not just because they can taste so delicious.